Administration, Configuration & Customization

 This walkthrough shows you how to use overrides to use the same data connector, dashboards, etc., for multiple tenants but connect to different data sources for each.

 Learn how licensing works in Dundas BI and how to administer licensing from within the application.

-This article shows you how to add a new license for Dundas BI.
+This article shows you how to add a new license for Dundas BI and view your current license.
 Adding a valid retail license will remove the evaluation watermark from your screens.

 Learn how to monitor the health of your Dundas BI system by reviewing the application log and managing both running and scheduled jobs.

 The application log in Dundas BI can help you to troubleshoot operational warnings or errors and diagnose performance issues.

 Administrators can run health checks to identify any potential issues with their Dundas BI instance, and apply fixes when available.

 You can view and modify configuration settings in Dundas BI through the administration web interface.